 The Investment in Leadership Development

-Because of the global pandemic, recessions exist in some countries, and there is much global uncertainty about the future.
+Because of the global pandemic, recession exists in some countries, and there is much global uncertainty about the future.
 Still, there is a hefty investment in leadership development.
-Depending on whose estimates you examine, this number is somewhere between $20 and $50 billion.1 The investment is growing, sparked by the need to have great leaders with high integrity, agility, and diversity who can deliver results.
+Depending on whose estimates you examine, global investment in leadership is somewhere between $20 and $50 billion.
+The investment is growing, sparked by the need to have great leaders with high integrity, agility, and diversity who can deliver results.
 This high level of investment requires a more significant need for accountability to show the business value for leadership development.
-The more you spend, the more you need to deliver results— pushing the evaluation beyond the classic approach of merely demonstrating the new behavior to now proving how it has made a difference in the organization in business terms, and, in some cases, the financial ROI.
+The more you spend, the more you need to deliver results—pushing the evaluation beyond the classic approach of merely demonstrating the new behavior to proving how it has made a difference in the organization in business terms and, in some cases, the financial ROI.

 Business Connection is the Key

-Various studies indicate that what executives most want to see from learning and development is the connection to the business.2 This is particularly true for soft skills.
+Various studies, as I wrote in my book, Measuring for Success: What CEOs Really Think about Learning Investments, indicate that what executives most want to see from learning and development is the connection to the business.
+This is particularly true for soft skills.
 Unfortunately, few leadership development programs are measured at this level because executives can easily see the need for hard skills programs.
 They rarely question the value of entry-level training for new employees, compliance training, or technical training.
 They ask how the investment in leadership development (or other soft skills) connects to business needs when this is not so obvious to them.
 The challenge for leadership development providers is to align the program to the business initially, focus on business impact during this program, and validate business improvement in a follow-up to ensure it delivered the business value.